 What's in a Potage Saint Germain Soup?

-- fresh peas but when out of season, use frozen.
-The modern version has gradually replaced the fresh with split peas from the pantry;
+- fresh peas - but when out of season, use frozen.
+The modern version has gradually replaced the fresh with split peas from the pantry

-- bacon bits or lardons;
+- bacon bits or lardons

-- leek (including the green part);
+- leek - include the green part

 I also sometimes add an onion - but don't tell anybody, peas.
 Living on the risky side of life, you say?